 NUR 515 Assessment, Measurement and Evaluation in Nursing Education

-NUR 514 Field Experience in Nursing Education 4 credits.
+NUR 516 Field Experience in Nursing Education 4 credits.
 The field experience integrates theory in a reality context of the teaching role.
 Students participate in classroom, laboratory, and clinical settings pertinent to their area of interest and they integrate teaching/learning theories in a practice setting.
 Asynchronous distance education technology supplements the field experience.
-Prerequisites: NUR 512 and approval by advisor.
+Prerequisites: NUR 512, NUR 515 or permission

 Student Eligibility and Admission Criteria: